Becoming a Visually Reflective Practitioner (Book)

 Considers how self-study using arts-based methods can enable purposeful reflection toward understanding and envisioning professional practice.
 Presents a self-study model highlighting arts-based methods for examining areas of professional practice: professional identities, work cultures, change and transitions and new pathways.
 26 b/w drawings.

-She is a published author of peer reviewed book chapters and journal articles, co-edited the book Inquiry in Action: Paradigms, Methodologies and Perspectives in Art Education Research, co-presented NAEA national webinars, and presented at national and international venues.
+She is a published author of peer-reviewed book chapters and journal articles, has co-edited the book Inquiry in Action: Paradigms, Methodologies and Perspectives in Art Education Research, co-presented NAEA national webinars, and presented at national and international venues.

-She served as Higher Education Eastern Division Director for NAEA, secretary on the board directors for the New England Educational Research Organization, reviewer for Art Education the Journal for NAEA, and as the Preservice Division representative to the NAEA Research Commission.
+She served as Higher Education Eastern Division Director for NAEA, secretary on the board of directors for the New England Educational Research Organization, reviewer for Art Education, and the Preservice Division representative to the NAEA Research Commission.
 She is a practising and exhibiting artist of paintings and pastels.

 1. Framework and Components of a Self-Study Model for Visual Arts Practitioners

 3. Exploring the Complexity of Professional Identity Formation

 4. Factors Shaping Professional Identity and Professional Practice in Work Cultures

 6. Issues and Methods for Self-Study Artefact Interpretation